-Getting PCOS treatment early on is vital to a woman’s success with the disorder.
-PCOS, or Polycystic Ovarian Syndrome, is a serious threat to women’s health.
+Getting treatment for PCOS early on is vital to a woman’s success with the disorder.
+Polycystic Ovary Syndrome, is a serious threat to women’s health.
 This is especially true when the condition is left untreated for a long period of time.
 It can hit women at almost any age range– from teenagers to middle aged, and the severity of its devastation can vary wildly from one woman to the next.
 PCOS does not discriminate, and therefore must be taken very seriously.
-Therefore there are numerous treatments for PCOS available.
+Therefore there are numerous remedies for PCOS available.
 The healing method you choose depends on a number of different variables– from age, to health status and everything in between.

 It greatly helps when you are afflicted with Polycystic Ovarian Syndrome; to understand exactly what this condition is all about, as well as what effects it may have on your body, and how long you can expect to be fighting this issue.
-PCOS is also known under the name Stein-Leventhal Syndrome, and it is a hormonal imbalance which typically results in the growth of tiny sacs, filled with fluid, what we know as cysts, to form around one’s ovaries.
+PCOS is also known under the name Stein-Leventhal Syndrome, and it is a hormonal imbalance which typically results in the growth of tiny fluid filled sacs (know as cysts) to form around one’s ovaries.

 Polycystic ovary syndrome can reveal itself with an array of symptoms like acne, abnormal growth of hair (Hirsutism), hair loss (male pattern baldness), irregular menstruation, infertility, prolonged PMS, depression and sleeping disorders.
 As stated before, this condition can affect a wide range of people, though typically it will not strike until a woman has hit puberty.

 The first, and most important step in your journey is to find a certified and experienced physician, and secure regular consultation.
-Make sure he or she is someone you can get along well with, and someone you can trust.
+Make sure your gynecologist is someone you can get along well with, and someone you can trust.
 Only an accurate and professional diagnosis will determine the correct treatment options for you.
 Keep in mind that this condition is serious, and the symptoms of pcos, severity and other variables can be as different as night and day with each and every patient.
-Therefore, you absolutely have to figure out which PCOS treatment plan will deliver the best possible results.
+Therefore, you absolutely have to figure out which is the best treatment plan that will deliver optimal results.

 Weight Loss & PCOS

-In many, many cases, PCOS therapy can begin as simply as the patient being asked to lose some weight.
-Exercise and weight loss have been a tried and true method used to combat and even eliminate many of the symptoms of PCOS.
-It will probably be the first thing your doctor prescribes for the treatment of polycystic ovarian syndrome.
+In many cases, PCOS therapy can begin as simply as the patient being asked to lose some weight.
+Exercise and weight loss have been a tried and true method used to combat and even eliminate many of the symptomatic problems that arise from the disorder.
+It will probably be the first thing your doctor prescribes for the treatment of polycystic ovary syndrome.
 This has a lot to do with the hormonal shifts that occur when you gain extra weight.
 This means that someone who is only slightly overweight will most likely show less sever signs of PCOS whereas a morbidly obese patient will suffer significantly more.
 This is caused, in part, by the over-production of hormones such as androgens (hyperandrogenism) which are produced in the ovaries, adrenal glands and fat cells.
-The primary goal in battling PCOS is to get these hormones back in balance!
+The primary goal in beating PCOS is to get these hormones back in balance!

-In the last few decades there has been a connection between polycystic ovarian disease and insulin resistance.
-The fact that obesity and insulin resistance are also closely related is another reason why pcos and weight loss is critically important.
-Achieving healthy weight loss can help a great deal in these cases and will prevent other complications like diabetes, high cholesterol, high blood pressure and heart disease!
+In the last few decades there has been a correlation between polycystic ovarian disease and insulin resistance.
+The fact that obesity and insulin resistance are also closely related is another reason why weight loss is critically important.
+Achieving a healthy reduction in weight can help a great deal in these cases and will prevent other health issues like diabetes, high cholesterol, high blood pressure and heart disease!

 Need help kick-starting your weight loss journey?
 I started with these 3 easy exercises which helped me with conquering PCOS

-- Walking – That’s right start your way to PCOS recovery with something simple like walking.
+- Walking – That’s right…start your way to recovery with something simple like walking.
 Walking at a fast pace will raise your heart rate, improve your circulation and burn fat!
-Not to mention, exercise helps release endorphins which are natural occurring hormones that make you feel good and have a euphoric affect which can help with pcos symptoms like depression.
+Not to mention, exercise helps release endorphins which are natural occurring hormones that make you feel good and have a euphoric affect which can help with symptoms like depression.
 You can eventually try advancing to jogging which should get you even better results…So grab a friend and start walking!

 - Yoga – There is an infinite list of good things to say about Yoga and how it can help with weight loss and PCOS.
 Yoga is not only good for increasing flexibility, it tones muscles, burns fat and improves your concentration making you focus on the task at hand.
-Remember, weight loss is essential in controlling Polycystic Ovary Syndrome and Yoga is a great way to take control and do just that!
+Remember, shedding those extra pounds is essential in controlling Polycystic Ovary Syndrome and Yoga is a great way to take control and do just that!
 Here’s a great program I recommend you check out:

 These are 3 easy exercise steps that can have significant effects on improving your PCOS.
 Give them a try and see how you feel!